Gluten-Free Restaurants You Have to Try in Alaska

 Fairbanks

 Like Anchorage, Fairbanks’ gluten-free options were unexpected for me.
 Again, it’s a college town that sees a lot of tourism, so I guess that’s why.
-I don’t know why they are so good, but my favorite restaurant of the trip was in Fairbanks!
+I don’t know why they are so good, but my favorite restaurant on the trip was Fairbanks!

 Little Owl Cafe